Greenville and Anderson County area Catholic church assistance programs.

 Limited case/care management, referrals, and support groups are available.
 Most of these are in partnership with other non-profit agencies.
 Contact them to learn about services in Laurens, Greenville and Anderson County.

 Some of the other assistance programs in the region can include a food pantry, soup kitchen and clothes closet.
-Catholic Charities knows about many of these resources in Greenville and Laurens County.
+Churches are aware of and know about many of these resources in Greenville and Laurens County.